1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches

-According to the basic concepts behind the Noether theorem, the above continuous symmetries (i.e. (anti-)BRST symmetries) lead to the derivation of conserved and nilpotent (anti-)BRST charges.
-The {\it equivalent} forms of the conserved BRST charges are
+According to the basic concepts behind the Noether theorem, the above continuous symmetries [i.e. (anti-)BRST symmetries] lead to the derivation of conserved and nilpotent (anti-)BRST charges.
+The {\it equivalent} expressions, for the conserved BRST charge, are

-Similarly, the {\it equivalent} forms of the conserved anti-BRST charges are:
+Similarly, the {\it equivalent} forms of the conserved anti-BRST charge are:

-The conservation law (i.e. $\dot Q_{(a)b} ^{(r)} = 0, r = 1, 2, 3, 4, 5$) can be proven in a straightforward manner by using the equations of motion derived from the Lagrangians $L_b$ and $L_{\bar b}$ (cf. Eqs.
-(53), (54) below).
+The conservation law (i.e. $\dot Q_{(a)b} ^{(r)} = 0, r = 1, 2, 3, 4, 5$) can be proven in a straightforward manner by using the equations of motion derived from the Lagrangians $L_B$ and $L_{\bar B}$ [cf. Eqs.
+(53), (54) below].
 We would like to point out that the expressions $Q_b ^{(1)}$ and $Q_{ab} ^{(1)}$ have been derived by using the {\it direct} mathematical form of the Noether theorem.
-However, the {\it other} equivalent forms for the charges have been obtained by using the equations of motion (EOM) for the Lagrangians $L_b$ and $L_{\bar{b}}$.
-In fact, the precise forms of EOM from $L_b$ are
+However, the {\it other} equivalent forms for the charges have been obtained by using the equations of motion (EOM) for the Lagrangians $L_B$ and $L_{\bar{B}}$.
+In fact, the precise forms of EOM from $L_B$ are:

-In exactly similar fashion, the {\it exact} forms of EOM from $L_{\bar{b}}$ are
+In exactly similar fashion, the {\it exact} forms of EOM from $L_{\bar{B}}$ are:

-The above EOMs (53) and (54) can be used, in a straightforward fashion, to prove that {\it all} the nilpotent (anti-)BRST charges, listed in (52) and (51), are conserved (i.e. $\dot{Q}_{(a)b}^{(r)} = 0, r = 1, 2, ..., 5$), primarily, due to Noether theorem.
+The above EOMs (53) and (54) can be used, in a straightforward fashion, to prove that {\it all} the (anti-)BRST charges, listed in (52) and (51), are conserved (i.e. $\dot{Q}_{(a)b}^{(r)} = 0, r = 1, 2, ..., 5$), primarily, due to the basic concepts behind Noether's theorem.

-We have expressed the conserved (anti-)BRST charges in various forms (cf. Eqs.
-(52), (51)) because all the forms have their own importance.
+We have expressed the conserved and off-shell nilpotent (anti-)BRST charges in various forms [cf. Eqs.
+(52), (51)] because all the forms have their own significance.
 For instance, a close look at the $Q_{(a)b}^{(4)}$ establishes the nilpotency of the charges as it can be seen that: